survivejs/react-book/manuscript/styling_react.md

 ### Basic Style for Kanban

-To give our application slightly nicer outlook, we can try some old skool CSS tricks:
+To give our application slightly nicer outlook, we can try some old school CSS tricks:

 **app/stylesheets/main.css**